efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 A very favourable match up for Gladiator Beasts, we all know that Red-Eyes Zombies gets countered by decks that are using a lot of backrow.

-This is the Matchup where "Gladiator Beast Laquari" shines the most, Red-Eyes Zombies playing besides their main beater "Red-Eyes Zombies Dragon" cards like "Gozuki" and "Samurai Skull", both of them having 1700 ATK, so "Gladiator Beast Laquari" can easily run over them to force out resources like "Bacon Saver" or "Enemy Controller" early in the game.
+This is the Matchup where {Gladiator Beast Laquari} shines the most, Red-Eyes Zombies playing besides their main beater {Red-Eyes Zombies Dragon} cards like {Gozuki} and {Samurai Skull}, both of them having 1700 ATK, so {Gladiator Beast Laquari} can easily run over them to force out resources like {Bacon Saver} or {Enemy Controller} early in the game.

-Red-Eyes Zombies are also having no monster removal, they mostly win by just running over everything, but we can prevent things like that pretty easily with "Wall of Disruption" because Red-Eyes Zombies always attacks with multiple monsters, so we prevent an OTK and we get attack targets for our next turn.
+Red-Eyes Zombies are also having no monster removal, they mostly win by just running over everything, but we can prevent things like that pretty easily with {Wall of Disruption}
+because Red-Eyes Zombies always attacks with multiple monsters, so we prevent an OTK and we get attack targets for our next turn.
 (In the optimal case, we destroy a monster + we are getting a Gladiator effect as well)

-"Impenetrable Attack" is also very important, our opponent can attack into our monster, but when he can't finish us we can go into another Gladiator to gain more field advantage.
+{Impenetrable Attack} is also very important, our opponent can attack into our monster, but when he can't finish us we can go into another Gladiator to gain more field advantage.

-A very dangerous scenario is when a Red-Eyes Zombie deck tries to start an OTK with "Anti Magic Arrows", turn the toggle to on, when you expect it.
+A very dangerous scenario is when a Red-Eyes Zombie deck tries to start an OTK with {Anti Magic Arrows}, turn the toggle to on, when you expect it.
-Often they try to take over one of your monsters with "Enemy Controller" at the start of the battle phase, in a situation like this you could turn one of their monsters into defense by chaining your own "Enemy Controller" but when you have it, chain "Impenetrable Attack" to prevent all the battle damage at this battle phase.
+Often they try to take over one of your monsters with {Enemy Controller} at the start of the battle phase, in a situation like this you could turn one of their monsters into defense by chaining your own {Enemy Controller}
+but when you have it, chain {Impenetrable Attack} to prevent all the battle damage at this battle phase.

 Gladiator Beasts having a huge advantage in this match up, because they can let Red-Eyes Zombies run out of ressources pretty easily.
-Red-Eyes Zombies are relying on "Anti Magic Arrows", otherwise Gladiators will take over the game with the time.
+Red-Eyes Zombies are relying on {Anti Magic Arrows}, otherwise Gladiators will take over the game with the time.

 Gladiator Beasts [60] vs Red-Eyes Zombies [40]